hotosm/visualize-change/README.md

 2. render button triggers `/api/render` endpoint, which queues RabbitMQ message for renderer
 3. renderer picks up the message, spawns headless electron, and renders frame by frame
 4. after all frames are renderer, renderer spawns ffmpeg process to create mp4 file (files are stored in `./docker/data/capture`)
-5. finally, server is notified back through RabitMQ, where email can be sent to the user
+5. finally, server is notified back through RabbitMQ, where email is sent to the user

 Renderer can be tested on host machine, so the Electron window is visible, to run: `yarn run test:local-render` providing proper rendering config as JSON, for example: